 The 38 kHz echo-sounder is the best suited for general observation purposes (visual acoustic survey, biomass assessment).
-Other frequencies are more useful for discrimination purposes in the data analysis process (see below)
+Other frequencies are most useful for discrimination purposes in the data analysis process (see below)

-The total acoustic back-scattering energy per surface unit ( $s_A$ ) values was calculated along the full survey track and for each trawl (fig. 3.7.4e).
-Target Strength measurements (individual acoustic response of organism or fish) were performed (fig. 3.7.4f) when the ship stopped for CTD stations.
-These indexes will be used later as conversion factors of the acoustic back-scattering energy per surface ( $s_A$ ) into fish weight (biomass assessment).
+The total acoustic back-scattering energy per surface unit $(s_A)$ values was calculated all along the survey and for each trawl (fig. 3.7.4e).
+Target Strength measurements (individual acoustic response of organism or fish) have been performed (fig. 3.7.4f) when the ship stopped for CTD stations.
+These indexes will be used later as conversion factors of the acoustic back-scattering energy per surface $(s_A)$ into fish weight (biomass assessment).

-The next step of the data processing will be the post processing of 3 of the 4 frequencies.
+The next step of the data processing will be the post processing of 3 upon 4 frequencies.
 Considering that organisms do not have the same acoustic response at different frequencies, the multi frequency analysis, performed using frequency masks (by overlapping and comparison between these frequencies), allow us to discriminate plankton and fish.

-Figure 3.7.4 e the rising of the DSL at dusk
+Figure 3.7.4e the rising of the DSL at dusk

-Figure 3.7.4 f TS measurements histogram on the top left hand side, echo tracking on the top right and the targets measured shown on the echogram.
+Figure 3.7.4f TS measurements histogram on the top left hand side, echo tracking on the top right and the targets measured shown on the echogram.